 Why is Project Treble even necessary?

 Over the past several years, Android upgrades have devolved into a big, hot mess — and that's putting it mildly: Aside from Google itself, with its Pixel line of phones, no Android device maker provides consistently timely and reliable software updates.
 And it's the users who suffer, getting stuck with dated software that lacks not only features and interface improvements from newer releases but also privacy and security enhancements and a variety of other under-the-hood improvements that only OS updates can provide.

 While Google has taken significant steps to make OS updates less all-important on Android — unbundling most system-level apps and services from the operating system so they can be updated regularly and universally, directly through the Play Store, and providing an increasing array of device options that come with timely update guarantees — it can't remove all of the importance from the core system software.
 And the vast majority of Android users remain on devices that receive OS updates painfully late, if ever.

 And that's why Project Treble came about — to try to cut out some of the time and cost associated with processing OS updates so that manufacturers would step up their games and users could start getting current software more quickly.

-How much difference is Project Treble actually making?
+How much difference will Project Treble actually make?

-All considered, what we can say is that Treble absolutely does cut out a significant portion of the work required for phone makers to process and deliver OS updates — and if a company is so inspired, that can and should make it possible for upgrades to be delivered faster without any additional investments.
-How things play out from there, however, is ultimately in each manufacturer's hands, as this first round of evidence so plainly illustrates.
+For now, what we can say is that Treble will cut out a significant portion of the work required for phone makers to process and deliver OS updates — and if a company is so inspired, that should absolutely make it possible for upgrades to be delivered faster without any additional investments.
+How things play out from there is ultimately in each manufacturer's hands.